rok-povsic/rok-povsic.github.io-src/content/articles/lose-money-chance.md

-Title: What is the chance of losing money at the stock market?
+Title: What is the chance of losing money in the stock market?
 Date: 2017-01-23 23:45
 Category: finance
 Tags: investing, savings, money
 Authors: Rok Povšič

+The first step of achieving good returns in the stock market is not losing money.
-What is the percentage chance of loosing money at the stock market?
-Well, that surely depends on the investment style and is hard to quantify.
+What is the percentage chance of losing money in the stock market?

+That depends on the investment style and can be hard to quantify.
 If you hold a small number of companies in the portfolio, the chance of losing money is greater because if any single company performs badly, the effect on the portfolio will be large.